 *The “caramel coloring” is made by heating up corn or cane sugar to reach the desired caramel color.

-Aspartame is a low-calorie sweetener.
-Once consumed, aspartame almost immediately breaks down into three chemical compounds: phenylalanine, aspartic acid and methanol.
+Once consumed, aspartame almost immediately breaks down into three chemical compounds: phenylalanine, aspartic acid, and methanol[*].
 The first two are amino acids.

-While phenylalanine is recognized as being safe in whole food products, it can be toxic in large doses — which is the case with diet soda.
+While phenylalanine is recognized as being safe in whole food products by the Food and Drug Administration (FDA), it can be toxic in large doses — which is the case with diet soda.
 Because phenylalanine is chemically bound in aspartame, it can be absorbed immediately.

-Formaldehyde is a carcinogen and has the ability to cross the blood-brain barrier (a filter of capillaries that carry blood to the brain and spinal cord).
+Formaldehyde is a carcinogen that has the ability to cross the blood-brain barrier, which is a filter of capillaries that carry blood to the brain and spinal cord[*].